mehdi-hjn/Locature/README.md

 Simply git clone the repo, and run it with android-studio. <br>
 N.B : You must "File>New>Import" for doing so.

+## Usage ##

+Create an account, and start exploring the app and what it has to offer !

 ## Features
 - **Maps agencies by city**
 - **Dynamic listing of cars by agency**